N-Wouda/N-Wouda.github.io/pages/resources/index.md

 - Robert L. Read's _How to be a Programmer_, [here](https://braydie.gitbooks.io/how-to-be-a-programmer/content/en/).
   I like the long treatment of various soft skills, particularly in the "Intermediate" and "Advanced" sections of the book.

+- Michael Lynch's three blog posts on doing better code reviews.
+The first two, _How to Do Code Reviews Like a Human (Part 1)_ [here](https://mtlynch.io/human-code-reviews-1/) and _How to Do Code Reviews Like a Human (Part 2)_ [here](https://mtlynch.io/human-code-reviews-2/) discuss better reviewing techniques.
+The third, _How to Make Your Code Reviewer Fall in Love with You_ [here](https://mtlynch.io/code-review-love/) is complementary to the first two, and focuses on the developer rather than the reviewer.

 Physical books: